wyomingof/wyomingof.github.io/_pages/about.md

 Featured
 =====

-Here are some cool things.
+Why is it empty?
+There will be things here soon..

 Contact
 =====
-You can reach me at lowecal [at] pdx.edu or send me a message on X.
+You can reach me at lowecal [at] pdx.edu or message me on X.